MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-microsoft-sharepoint.md

    ![Screenshot of Registration page.](./media/integration-pack-for-sharepoint/sp-reg.png)

-4. Choose the account type depending on your AD setup and whether you use both on-prem and online products.
+4. Choose the account type depending on your AD setup and whether you use both on-premises and online products.

 5. Select **Register**.